TheMaker69420/userstyles-world/README.md

 4: Change the domain settings to "Domains on the URL" or "URLS starting with" and then the URL for the websites

-(i.e. Gemini Bloat Remover [WIP] requires domains for URLS that start with "gemini.google.com" to work properly) !!!IMPORTANT
+(i.e. Gemini Bloat Remover requires domains for URLS that start with "gemini.google.com" to work properly) !!!IMPORTANT

+5: Save the userstyle

-5: ?????
+6: ?????

-6: You did it!
+7: You did it!